epic-astronomy/LWA_EPIC/README.md

           ./epic++
 ```

 This creates an executable called `epic++`.
-If it needs to executed from a different directory please also copy all the python files from the build directory or ensure they are visible to the interpreter.
+If it needs to executed from a different directory please also copy all the python files from the build directory or ensure they are visible to the embedded python interpreter.